 The installation of sliding doors requires more hardware and equipment than swinging doors.
 With sliding door hardware kits that include door stops, hangars, rollers, and mounting brackets that need to be installed, you may not have even noticed the latches!
 Selecting simple but effective hardware like a black zinc-plated door latch will work effectively on doors 1-3/4”-2-3/4” thick.
 These latches also have an optional longer spindle for thicker doors.
 Its easy functionality only requires you to turn the flush handle on the far side to open and lift the handle on the rear side to close.
 To better suit your door, this latch also allows reversibility, so you can install on both left and right-hand doors.

 Regardless of the door type covering your barn or stable, you will need heavy-duty hardware for any door that is especially thick or heavy.
 In addition to an offset stall door latch for large swinging or sliding doors, consider installing a heavy hasp.
 Made of malleable iron, this product doubles as a combination door bumper and binder to suit your heavy-duty needs.

 RW Hardware: Stall Door Latches for Every Door

 Manufacturing a high-quality stall door latch that ensures optimal functionality and longevity is our top priority.
 At RW Hardware, we provide all the necessary components for any of your stall door and latch preferences and needs.
 If you would like to know more about the hardware kits we offer, contact us today!
-We are here to guide you in selecting the right stall door latches and answer any of your questions.
+We are here to guide you in selecting the right stall and barn door latches and answer any of your questions.